gdocking/gdock/paper/paper.md

 on restraint quality.
 As a rigid-body method, `gdock` is best suited for cases where conformational changes upon binding are minimal.

-All scripts required to reproduce the calibration and benchmarking experiments are available in a separate repository:
+Scripts to reproduce these experiments are available at:
 <https://github.com/rvhonorato/gdock-benchmark>.

 # AI usage disclosure

-Generative AI tools (Claude by Anthropic) were used during development for code review, test generation, and proofreading of documentation and this manuscript.
+Claude (Anthropic) assisted with code review, test generation, and proofreading.
-All AI-generated content was reviewed and verified by the author.
-Unit tests were validated against expected behavior, and code suggestions were tested through the existing continuous integration pipeline before integration.
+All AI-generated content was verified by the author through manual review and the continuous integration pipeline.

 # Acknowledgements